Kehrlann/snake/README.md

   **Possible TODOs:**

 - [ ] Fix the typings in the tests
-- [ ] Try swapping in a TermUI interface
 - [ ] Apply "nullable infrastructure" patterns and test without mocks (not sure it makes a lot of sense here, we'll see)
+- [ ] Try swapping in a TermUI interface -> probably not compatible with Nullable infrastructure, as it would be a _different_ UI.
+Would that one need to be nullable as well ?
 - [ ] Refactor: make the game not square